luxifer/leboncoin-cli/README.md

 ## Cron

-Setup a no cron task with the following command:
+Setup a cron task with the following command:

 ```
 /path/to/installation/bin/console notify -q